Volunteer at Oshkosh!

-Volunteering as a Collegiate Volunteer at AirVenture is flexible—choose the hours and days that work best for your schedule.
-Before or after your volunteer shift, you’ll have access to the grounds, which means you can experience all AirVenture has to offer.
+Volunteering in the Collegiate program at AirVenture is flexible—you choose the hours and days that work best for your schedule.
+Before or after your volunteer shift, you’ll have full access to the site, which means you can experience all AirVenture has to offer.
 Visit exhibitors, catch an air show, enjoy evening entertainment, and best of all, network with volunteers, corporate representatives, and other students.

 You volunteer your time, we take care of the rest:

-- Admission wristbands (weekly wristband for volunteers logging at least 30 hours; a daily wristband for volunteers logging at least four hours on a specific day)
+- Daily wristband for volunteers logging at least four hours on a specific day

 - Complimentary camping for those volunteering at least 30 hours

 - Meals, snacks, and beverages during volunteer shifts

 - Exclusive events and activities